LukeSArnold/froggy-ware-CMD/README.md

 # froggy_ware

 Froggy Ware is a spotify to mp3 converter.
 As it stands now, Froggy Ware is only capable of converting public spotify playlists to mp3.
+The current version of Froggy Ware is only for MacOS, though future releases plan to cover Windows and Linux based machines.

+## DEPENDENCIES

+Froggy Ware handles most install and setup of necessary python libraries and the FFMPEG tool.
+These can be simply setup in the built in `setup.py` file, **see "SETUP"**.
+Though, *Homebrew* must be installed on your computer to install the necessary depencies.
+For MacOS, simply run the command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` to install Homebrew.

 ## SETUP